-- hiring of former partners and senior managers of the external auditor; and - rotation of the lead audit and review partner(s) of the external auditors.
+- hiring of former partners of the external auditor; and - rotation of the lead audit and review partner(s) of the external auditors.

 The Charter can be found on our website www.metcash.com under the heading 'Corporate Information' in the Investor Centre.